-Derivative financial instruments are used to manage particular market and currency exposures for risk management purposes primarily with respect to the University's investments and as a substitute for more traditional investments.
+Derivative financial instruments are used to manage particular market and currency exposures for risk management purposes primarily with respect to the University's investments and as a substitute for more traditional investments, and for the University's floating rate long-term debt.
 Derivative financial instruments and synthetic products that may be employed include bonds, equity and currency futures, options, swaps and forward contracts.
 The majority of the notional exposure of the derivative financial instruments (except for currency derivatives) is backed by liquid assets (short-term investments), reducing the use of leverage.
 The fair value of derivative financial instruments reflects the daily quoted market amount of those instruments, thereby taking into account the current unrealized gains or losses on open contracts.
 Investment dealer quotes or quotes from a bank are available for substantially all the University's derivative financial instruments.